java-transfer/Java-Assignment/README.md

 ### Description

-A Java console program to calculate kinetic energy of objects given thier and
+A Java console program to calculate kinetic energy of objects given it mass (in grams) and velociy (in m/s).